-Friday article flashback – Taking photo’s of light trails may seem difficult, but it’s rather easier than expected, and is based on a lot of trial and error.
-Light trail photos are most common found with car headlights and tail lights, but you can also make light trails with stars (star trails) or any other light source in motion during low light hours of sunset or night.
+Taking photos of light trails may seem difficult, but it’s easier than expected and is based on a lot of trial and error.
+Light trail photos are most commonly found with car headlights and tail lights, but you can also make light trails with stars (star trails) or any other light source in motion during low light hours of sunset or night.

 For a long exposure shot (the basis of this tutorial), you will need a camera that has some control over the exposure settings, such as changing the shutter speeds.
-Some cameras may allow you to slow the shutter speeds down, while others (such as DSLR’s) will allow you to leave the shutter open for an infinite amount of time until you manually decide to close it, which allows as much light into the camera as you deem necessary.
+Some cameras may allow you to slow the shutter speed down, while others (such as DSLRs) allow you to leave the shutter open for an infinite amount of time until you manually decide to close it, which allows as much light into the camera as you deem necessary.

 You will also need a tripod for this, as having a camera handheld with long shutter speeds will make it near impossible to compose a good looking shot, without everything being blurry.
 I have done long exposures on rests before, such as a bridge overlook, and it worked well.
 You just have to make sure the camera has minimal movement during the exposure.

-Two more things that can really help, but are not needed, are a remote shutter release, and also a lens hood, which can help block surrounding ambient light (such as if you’re around a surrounding city, or with street lights).
+Two more things that can really help, but are not needed, are a remote shutter release, and also a lens hood, which can help block surrounding ambient light (such as if you’re in the city or near street lights).
 The remote helps so there is no camera shake when pressing the shutter button.
-Also, using mirror lock-up (feature on most DSLR’s) will also minimize camera shake.
+Using mirror lock-up (a feature on most DSLRs) will also minimize camera shake.
 My last tip, which is good for any long exposure, is to use the noise reduction function if your camera has it.

 Setting Up Your Shot

 For our examples, let’s assume we want to take long exposure light trails of car lights.
-You will want to find somewhere where there is a lot of fast-moving traffic, and not much ambient light.
-Although, I must add, having neon signs or other lighting on the side CAN add for cool effect of the photo.Now, find a good perspective that will catch the car lights passing by, and setup your tripod, camera, and get ready!
+You’ll want to find somewhere where there is a lot of fast-moving traffic, and not much ambient light.
+Although, I must add, having neon signs or other lighting on the side can make for cool effects.

 This is where trial and error come into play.
 There are no exact “perfect” camera settings.
 It all depends on the ambient light around you, how fast traffic is moving, etc.

-- First of all, set your camera to a low ISO (film speed) setting.
+- First of all, set your camera to a low ISO setting.
 This will reduce the amount of noise in the shot.

 - Next, set your aperture (increase your f-stop number) and take test shots and see how they turn out.
 This is where the trial and error comes in.
-I usually set my f-stop around 10 or higher, when I do have it set.
+I usually set my shutter speed to around 10 seconds or more.
 But then again, I always use bulb mode.

 Getting Your Shot Timing Correct